KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 1. individuation belongs to **L₃ / IL₃**
 2. fractalization belongs to the individuated being’s own **DS / DM** or **IDS / IDM** continuity
-3. no universe-local layer activity becomes an eternal hostage
+3. no universe-local office is bound beyond the completion of its function
 4. no expression-locus becomes a copy, shard, or subordinate fragment of another

 Zenetism must preserve continuity without fusion.